kjon-life/n8n-automation/design/05-autonomous-agent-execution.md

 The first article showed how to structure n8n for AI-assisted development.
 Browser tools.
 Clear rules.
 Action-based workflows.
 That works.
 Almost anyone can build actions in hours, not days.

-But "assisted" means you're watching.
-You answer questions.
-You unstick it when it glitches.
+But "assisted" means I'm watching.
+I answer questions.
+I unstick it when it glitches.
+I run the train and build the track at the same time.

 We want autonomous.
 Specify the outcome.
 Start the agent Friday evening, wake up Saturday morning to use the workflow.
+Re-use the agent next week and it just works.

 That's a different problem.